Donquixote-Jokr/CoQ-Issachari-Snipers/README.md

 Caves of Qud Issachari Snipers: A mod that adds 1 new creature (Issachari Sniper) and 1 new weapon (Issachar Sniper) to CoQ

+I'm adding it to github simply for documentation.

 Version-1.0

 Steam Workshop- https://steamcommunity.com/sharedfiles/filedetails/?id=3490053773